5 Best South Carolina Registered Agent Services in 2023

 • Not many other services offered

-Northwest offers a year of registered agent service in Missouri with any business formation service purchase.
-However, at $225, the price point for this package is higher than most competitors.
+Northwest offers a year of registered agent service in South Carolina with any business formation service purchase.
+However, at $225, the price point for this package is higher than most competitors, especially when compared to the free LLC formation package we offer at ZenBusiness.

-We appreciate Northwest’s volume discounts for registered agent service, as they’ll slash your rate from $125 to $100 annually if you require service in at least five states.
+We appreciate Northwest’s volume discounts for registered agent service, although these are only applicable for larger companies that operate in several states.
+They’ll slash your rate from $125 to $100 annually if you require service in at least five states.
 In addition, they receive strong customer reviews and offer free ongoing compliance reminders.

-Overall, if you prioritize personalized customer support, Northwest’s advantages likely outweigh its disadvantages.
+Overall, if you prioritize personalized customer support, Northwest’s advantages may outweigh its disadvantages.
+That said, if affordability is your priority, you might want to look elsewhere.

 Like ZenBusiness, IncFile offers a free business formation service.
-With IncFile, this includes a year of registered agent service as well.
-As a standalone service, IncFile provides registered agent service at an annual rate of $119, which is a solidly competitive price point.
+IncFile provides registered agent service at an annual rate of $119, which is a solidly competitive price point.

 Pros: